On the Limit of Language Models as Planning Formalizers: Evaluation: Datasets, Metrics, Models

 \resizebox{0.9\linewidth}{!}{ }

 while the Heavily Templated \dd is:

 \resizebox{0.9\linewidth}{!}{ }

-From an application point of view, spelling out all preconditions and effects in terms of the predicates is paradoxical, as it assumes the user already have the algorithmic awareness of PDDL.
+From an application point of view, spelling out all preconditions and effects in terms of the predicates is paradoxical, as it assumes the user already has the algorithmic awareness of PDDL.

 \textbf{Moderately Templated}.
 The \dd and \pd are generated using the same template as the original BlocksWorld dataset, following \citet{valmeekam2024planbench}.
-For example. the Moderately Templated description of the `pick-up' action is:
+For example, the Moderately Templated description of the `pick-up' action is:

 \resizebox{0.9\linewidth}{!}{ } While more natural-sounding than the Heavily Templated version, the description still explicitly discusses the preconditions and effects as well as predicates like `clear'.
-Moderately Templated datasets are available only for BlocksWorld and Logistics due to the size of Barman.

 \textbf{Natural}.
 A realistic pair of \dd and \pd should emulate how real-life users would describe the planning domain and problem, such that a human problem solver would understand and have just enough information to find a plan.
 To create such descriptions, we use a human-in-the-loop, model-assisted data generation approach.